 Do you want to know how amazing bats are?
-I hear you saying, “Why am I learning about bats on Homestead.org?”
+I imagine some of you are saying, “Why am I learning about bats on Homestead.org?”
 What could they possibly have to do with homesteading?
-If you can hang with me, I will explain the advantages of putting up a few bat houses on your property.
+If you can hang with me, I will explain the advantages of putting up a few bat houses on your homestead.

-The facts are amazing and should have all of us running out to buy or build hundreds of bat house.
-One little brown mysotis, (little brown bat) can catch 1,000 or more mosquito-sized insects in an hour.
-A colony of 150 big brown bats can catch enough cucumber beetles each summer to prevent the egg laying of 33 million rootworms.
-Bats catch and eat cucumber and June beetles, stinkbugs, leafhoppers, cutworm and corn earworm moths.
+The facts are amazing and should have all of us running out to buy or build hundreds of bat houses.
+One little brown myotis, (little brown bat) can catch 1,000 or more mosquito-sized insects in an hour.
+A colony of 150 big brown bats can catch enough cucumber beetles each summer to prevent the egg-laying of 33 million rootworms.
+Bats catch and eat cucumber and June beetles, stinkbugs, leafhoppers, cutworms, and corn earworm moths.
 Many garden and crop pests flee areas where they hear bat echolocation sounds.
 According to Bat Conservation International, the 20 million Mexican free-tailed bats that spend summers in Bracken Cave, Texas, eat up to 200 tons of insects in a single night over the surrounding towns and croplands.

 If that isn’t enough for the bats to take on, they are also very important pollinators and vital for seed dispersal in the tropics.
 There are over 1,000 kinds of bats in all environments except in the most extreme desert and polar regions.

 Now, all these facts have your attention, I bet.
 Before you leap into bat-house buying or building, wait, there is more to learn and understand before putting up those bat houses.

 Most homesteaders work hard to do the “green thing” in their gardens and fields, trying to use natural and organic methods for insect control.
 Encouraging bats to spend the spring, summer, and fall around your homestead is an easy and natural approach to insect control.